rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 Lucentis should be inspected visually for particulate matter and discoloration prior to administration.

+The injection procedure should be carried out under aseptic conditions, which includes the use of surgical hand disinfection, sterile gloves, a sterile drape and a sterile eyelid speculum (or equivalent) and the availability of sterile paracentesis (if req uired).
+The patient's medical history for

 <div style=\"page-break-after: always\"></div>

-The injection procedure should be carried out under aseptic conditions, which includes the use of surgical hand disinfection, sterile gloves, a sterile drape and a sterile eyelid speculum (or equivalent) and the availability of sterile paracentesis (if required).
-The patient's medical history for hypersensitivity reactions should be carefully evaluated prior to performing the intravitreal procedure.
+hypersensitivity reactions should be carefully evaluated prior to performing the intravitreal procedure.
 Adequate anaesthesia and a broad-spectrum topical microbicide to disinfect the periocular skin, eyelid and ocular surface should be administered prior to the injection, in accordance with local practice.

 ## Vial-only pack